LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 ---
 **Introduction**

-In Docker Adoption Pathway, Part 1 [part 1](http://livepersoninc.github.io/techblog/docker-adoption-pathway-part01.html), we covered the topic of  `containers` adoption, we checked our readiness for `immutable deployments,` and we examined the effect on current deployment tools that are already in place.
+In Docker Adoption Pathway, [Part 1](http://livepersoninc.github.io/techblog/docker-adoption-pathway-part01.html), we covered the topic of  `containers` adoption, we checked our readiness for `immutable deployments`, and we examined the effect on current deployment tools that are already in place.
 To recap, converting new services in new environments for containers is very different from converting existing or new services with existing environments including deployment methodologies and troubleshooting procedures; with the latter including much more effort.
 In Part 2 of our series, we are going to see how troubleshooting changes when we adopt `containerized` environments.

 **Troubleshooting in Containerized Environments**

 **Troubleshooting Remotely**

 Today, most troubleshooting is done remotely, meaning you generally do not access the hosts locally.
-Tools such as **`Graphite,` `ELK,` and `New Relic`** are common remote troubleshooting tools.
+Tools such as **`Graphite`, `ELK`, and `New Relic`** are common remote troubleshooting tools.
 In addition, companies develop custom in-house tools that send information from local machines to remote servers, and then users view the results with various clients.
 We are comfortable with the fact that instead of accessing servers directly we find the information we need remotely.
 This `realtime remote troubleshooting` methodology stays the same.

 **When You Can't Troubleshoot Remotely**

-There are cases when you find you need to access your servers and run various troubleshooting commands locally, such as: `uptime,` `ps,` `lsof,` `tcpdump,` `dmesg,` and `sar.`  These commands are run in order to check nodes and app health to find the root cause of the problems–also known as standard troubleshooting.
+There are cases when you find you need to access your servers and run various troubleshooting commands locally, such as: `uptime`, `ps`, `lsof`, `tcpdump`, `dmesg`, and `sar.`  These commands are run in order to check nodes and app health to find the root cause of the problems–also known as standard troubleshooting.
 In addition, you have the option to display custom web management pages on your `app` when needed, which exposes your app's internal state and data (or metrics).
-In `jvm` based `apps,` in addition to these web management pages, it is common to have `jmx` displayed in order to check the status of the app and manage it—that is what `jmx` was built for, after all.
+In `jvm` based `apps`, in addition to these web management pages, it is common to have `jmx` displayed in order to check the status of the app and manage it—that is what `jmx` was built for, after all.

 **When You Have A `Containerized` App, Things Change**